Best Foodvisor Alternative in 2026

 Frequently Asked Questions

 Limited.
-Foodvisor exports CSV; Cal AI imports CSV with mapping.
-Photo-AI history doesn't transfer cleanly — only the resulting log entries do.
-Most users start fresh.
+Foodvisor exports CSV; PlateLens imports CSV with mapping (~75-80% clean for branded entries).
+Photo-AI history doesn't transfer cleanly between any two apps — only resulting log entries do.
+Weight history transfers via Apple Health.
+Most users start fresh; recalibration takes 3-5 days.

 Editorial standards.
 See our scoring methodology and editorial policy.
 We accept no sponsored placements.